 The old covenant was perfect, reflecting the goodness of God, but it was impossible for man to attain to the standard of righteousness that the Law demanded.
 And yet that same impossible standard was fulfilled in every detail by the one and only perfect Man – the man Christ Jesus.
 He was identified with our sin so that we might be identified with His righteousness.

-However, the perfection of the new is infinitely superior to the old, for it offers life and light rather than death and failure.
+The perfection of the new is infinitely superior to the old, for it offers life and light rather than death and failure.
 And this new covenant is attainable to all through Christ, for its demands were met at the cross in Christ so that the righteousness of Christ is imputed to all who believe on His name.

-It was by faith that Abel offered to God a better sacrifice than Cain, and through it he obtained the testimony that he was righteous – for the righteous live by faith.
+It was by faith that Abel offered to God a better sacrifice than Cain.
+The shedding of innocent blood covered Abel's sin but the basket of fruit - the work of Cains hand could never cover sin - and through it Abel obtained the testimony that he was righteous – for the righteous live by faith.
 And it is by faith that we too have been saved by grace – and like all the fathers of faith, our faith in Christ is credited to us as righteousness.

-Praise God that we are sprinkled with the blood of a new and better covenant – the precious blood of Jesus Christ, the one and only Mediator between God and man – and God is satisfied with us IN Christ.
+Praise God that we are sprinkled with the blood of a New and better Covenant – the precious blood of Jesus Christ, the one and only Mediator between God and man – and God is satisfied with us - IN Christ.

 Loving Father I can hardly take in the significance of the new and better covenant, but I praise and thank You that through the sprinkling of His blood on my stained and sinful heart, I have been cleansed of all my sins and have the Lord Jesus as my Mediator.
-Thank You Father for Your indescribable gift of salvation by grace through faith in Him, in Whose name I pray, AMEN.
+Thank You Father for Your indescribable gift of salvation by grace through faith in JESUS, in Whose name I pray, AMEN.